jupyterhub/action-k3s-helm/README.md

 ## Outputs
-- `kubeconfig`: The absolute path to the kubeconfig file which is created by the action at the location of what `$HOME/.kube/config` evaluates to.
-The `KUBECONFIG` environment variable is also set by this action.
+- `kubeconfig`: The absolute path to the kubeconfig file (`$HOME/.kube/config`).
+  The `KUBECONFIG` environment variable is also set by this action but may be removed in a future breaking release.

 ## Example